---

 - **Use seasonal naive as the production baseline** — it captures the dominant signal (annual cyclicality) with zero training time.

-- **Reserve SARIMA / ETS for categories where they clearly outperform** — measure per category, switch only on persistent improvement.
+- **Reserve Auto-ARIMA / ETS for categories where they clearly outperform** — measure per category × roll, switch only on persistent improvement (rolling-origin CV captures this).

-- **Don't trust point forecasts blindly** — even the best model here has 20–40% MAPE.
-Plan inventory with prediction intervals (`SARIMAX.get_forecast(...).conf_int()`) to express the true uncertainty.
+- **Don't trust point forecasts blindly** — plan inventory with prediction intervals (the Auto-ARIMA panels in *Forecast vs. actual* below show 80 % CIs as shaded bands) to express the true uncertainty.

 ## Limitations